wds4/tapestry-protocol/tips/concept-graph/declarations/ratingTemplate.md

       "plural": "Rating Templates"
     },
     "propertyPath": "ratingTemplateData",
-    "description": "see dcosl, section on the grapevine."
+    "description": "As specified according to the tapestry protocol."
   }
 }
 ```